yashpandey474/Recommender-System-1/README.md

-# Recommender-System-1
+# Recommender-System
-Building a movie recommender using Boltzmann Machines in python.
+Building movie recommenders using a Boltzmann Machine & an AutoEncoder in python.
 Part of the Deep Learning A-Z course on Udemy